Things to do nearby 3 Orchard Cottages

 Just a few miles away from Haverthwaite is the southern tip of Windermere, England’s longest lake and a hugely popular Lake District destination.
-Surrounded by incredibly scenery and with plenty to do, it’s no wonder why!
+Surrounded by incredible scenery and with plenty to do, it’s no wonder why!
 Hop aboard a vessel with Windermere Steamers for a tranquil and relaxed exploration of the water.
-With cruises lasting between 45 minutes three hours, there are plenty of tours to choose from.
+With cruises lasting from 45 minutes up to a longer three hours, there are plenty of tours to choose from.
 You can jump off and discover the lively Lakeland villages of Bowness-on-Windermere and Ambleside, or enjoy a relaxed wander around the pleasant grounds at Wray Castle or Brockhole visitors centre along the way.
 But with the interesting commentary and stunning views, you'd be forgiven for just wanting to sit back and enjoy the ride.

 Travel the five miles from Haverthwaite back towards the motorway, and you'll be rewarded with views of Windermere.
 Travel up the Eastern shore, and you soon reach Fell Foot Park, hugely popular with kids and grown-ups alike, and a favourite picnic spot for locals in the summer months.
 This lakeshore parkland offers plenty of opportunities to try out a variety of watersports.
 The beautiful mature gardens make this a lovely place for a gentle stroll and it has a delightful tearoom, a playground for the kids, and an abundance of space for letting off some steam.
 Barbecue platforms and boat launch are also free for visitors to enjoy.